Nova Scotia Court Denies Fishermen's Bid For Injunction to Stop Testing of Tidal Turbines

 Approval of Environmental Monitoring Program

-The judicial review application, launched by the Association in July 2016, challenges the decision of the provincial Environment Minister to accept the environmental monitoring program for the turbine project developed by the proponent, Cape Sharp Tidal, and FORCE, a not-for-profit research center which oversees the development of tidal generation for the province.
+The judicial review application, launched by the Association in July 2016, challenges the decision of the provincial Environment Minister to accept the environmental monitoring program for the turbine project developed by the proponent, Cape Sharp Tidal, and FORCE, a not-for-profit research centre which oversees the development of tidal generation for the province.
 The monitoring program tracks the effects of the turbines on the surrounding environment, including the risk of interaction between fish, seabird and marine mammals and the turbines.
 The Minister's approval of the monitoring program cleared the way for the installation of the two tidal turbines.
 Once installed, the turbines will be connected to the provincial transmission grid and are the first step toward the province's goal of producing 300 MW, or 10% of its current power supply, from tidal generation.

 As we previously discussed, the project faced delays through the spring of 2016 while the Ministry of Environment completed its review of the monitoring program.
 Fishermen, including the Association, expressed concerns with the level of environmental monitoring and the project's possible impacts on sealife.
 In June, the Ministry of Environment announced its approval of the monitoring program.
 The Ministry stated that the installation of the two turbines will allow more data to be gathered that can be used to evaluate the impact of the deployment of these and future turbines in Minas Passage.